Cosmological Horizons as They Are Looked from a Moving Frame

 As the space coordinate we choose the coordinate of the test particle under consideration in $K$-system at $t=t_0$:

 and the transverse coordinates are $y'=y$ and $z'=z$.
-These space coordinates are therefore the Lagrange coordinates of the test particles in $K'$, but numbered by the coordinates of $K$ at the moment $t=t_0$.
+These space coordinates are therefore the Lagrange coordinates of the test particles.
 In the system $K'$ with the above coordinates transformations the interval takes the form

 In the metrics (\ref{metrnew}) the ideal fluid energy density is transformed as